Sreenivas7463/previewlink/README.md

 ## Front End link:- https://codepen.io/sreenivascodepen/full/wvmjWPW

-# You can Paste Link in text field and click on Click tp Preview Button
+# You can Paste Link in text field and click on Click to Preview Button in Above Link